joonaleppalahti/many-machines/README.md

 ## experimental.serverinstall.sh

 I made a new installation script that handles almost everything.
 You only need to change server IP-address on line 44 in provision.sh in many-machines directory, default gateway on line 4 in experimental.serverinstall.sh and both instances of "enp0s3" on line 7 to match your network adapter.
-After making the changes, run ´sudo ./experimental.serverinstall.sh´ and the server should be configured in a minute.
+After making the changes, run `sudo ./experimental.serverinstall.sh` and the server should be configured in a minute.

 ### Sources used